Existence of processes violating causal inequalities on time-delocalised subsystems: Results

-In the following, we will formulate these assumptions, for the multipartite case, in a way that is suitable for our time-delocalised setting, namely directly in terms of the variables involved (rather than in terms of ``events'' as in~\cite{oreshkov12}), and show that they indeed imply that causal inequalities must be respected.
-Our formulation, which provides a strengthening of the original derivation in Ref.~\cite{oreshkov12} by relaxing the \emph{closed laboratories} assumption (see below), is directly motivated by the observable causal relations between the variables of interest.
+In the Methods section \hyperref[app:methods_CI]{``Causal inequality assumptions''}, we formulate these assumptions, for the multipartite case, in a way that is suitable for our time-delocalised setting, namely directly in terms of the variables involved (rather than in terms of \emph{events} as in~\cite{oreshkov12}), and show that they indeed imply that causal inequalities must be respected.
+Our formulation provides a strengthening of the original derivation in Ref.~\cite{oreshkov12} by relaxing the closed laboratories assumption---rather than imposing that the incoming variable $X_I$ is always in the causal past of the outgoing variable $X_O$, we only require this constraint to hold for at least one particular value of the corresponding setting variable $I_X$ (see \hyperref[app:methods_CI]{Methods}).
+As we discuss in the following, this formulation of the assumptions is directly motivated by the observable causal relations between the variables of interest.
 Thus, the violation of a causal inequality in the experiment can be seen as a compelling, device-independent demonstration of the nonexistence of a possibly dynamical and random causal order between the variables.